-Students will be able to understand the fundamentals of mechanisms and their applications
+Demonstrate the fundamentals of mechanisms and their applications

-- Students will be able to analyze the kinematic properties of mechanism such as displacement, velocity and acceleration. - Students will be able study and analyze machinery such as cams and gears kinematically. - Students will be able to understand the influence of friction in machines such as belt drives, clutches and brakes. - Will have knowledge to analyze the different types of Vibration
+- Annalyze the kinematic properties of mechanism such as displacement, velocity and acceleration. - Analyze machinery such as cams and gears kinematically. - Analyze the effect of friction in machines such as belt drives, clutches and brakes. - Demonstrate the balancing of any kinematic system - Analyze the different types of Vibrations